upros/ATLS/atls/draft-friel-tls-over-http-01.md

 First, let us introduce some terminology:

 - HTTP Proxy: A HTTP Proxy operates at the application layer, handles HTTP CONNECT messages from clients, and opens tunnels to remote origin servers on behalf of clients.
-If a client establishes a tunneled TLS connection to the origin server, the HTTP Proxy does not attempt to intercept or inspect the HTTP messages excanged between the client and the server
+If a client establishes a tunneled TLS connection to the origin server, the HTTP Proxy does not attempt to intercept or inspect the HTTP messages exchanged between the client and the server

 - middlebox: A middlebox operates at the transport layer, terminates TLS connections from clients, and originates new TLS connections to services.
 A middlebox inspects all messages sent between clients and services.
 Middleboxes are generally completely transparent to applications, provided that the necessary PKI root Certificate Authority is installed in the client's trust store.